Dineshyvss/travel-backend./README.md

-# Tutorial Backend with Node
+# Recipe Backend with Node

 This application allows users to create and maintain a list of recipes that have steps and ingredients.
 Please visit https://github.com/OC-ComputerScience/recipe-frontend for the Vue 3 frontend repository.